koolamusic/100-days-of-code/log.md

 **Today's Progress**: Write a Node certificate generator for the Naijahacks Hackathon, learnt various ways to triage through yml and csv files in node.
 **Link to Work**: [CERT GENERATOR](https://njhacks-cert.herokuapp.com) **Github Repo**: [Conference Badges](https://github.com/naijahacks/certificate-generator/)

+### Day 4: December 3, 2019

+**Today's Progress**: More reactJS

+### Day 5-12: December 11, 2019

+**Today's Progress**: **O.O.O** due to health concerns, seem to be struggling with this challenge currently and need to figure out a sustainable structure to work out the goals of this challenge.
+So far I've been able to follow up on meteor and would take up Typescript and Node in the coming weeks.